GokhanOzturkIO/Questions-Git/EnesCANNOT_QuestionsAndAnswers.md

 By checking for these common mistakes, you can identify and resolve any issues with getting your teammate's latest changes with git pull.

 ---

+## 4) What does "origin" in the "git fetch origin" command correspond to?

+In the command "git fetch origin", "origin" represents the default name assigned to the remote repository from which you want to fetch changes.
+It is typically the alias given to the original repository URL when you clone a Git repository.
+This allows you to refer to the remote repository using a short and memorable name.

+---